freealise/freealise/ar/README.md

 displace points out or in according to color difference from original (dithering) or merge with depth estimator and blur according to average depth

 morpher: use to match timepoints with transparent holes
-pano: include thumbnails for google native 360 and its depth as custom tiles in svg for displacement map parallax, remove videodome
+pano: include thumbnails for google native 360 and its depth as custom tiles in svg for displacement map parallax, remove videodome, apply displacementmap from ascii to cube

 docs: get commentary (preferably written first) out of code
 in order of not succession but execution, to wiki with toc and markdown